Utility Patent Drawings

 Read full guideProvisional applications don't require formal drawings, but the figures you include set the ceiling for your non-provisional claims.
 Learn what to include and what to skip.

 Read guideBrowse 50+ patent drawing examples spanning utility, design, provisional, mechanical, and medical patents.
-Each example includes the conventions, view types, and use cases that make USPTO-style drawings effective.
+Each example includes the conventions, view types, and use cases that make filing-ready drawings effective.

 USPTO drawing requirements per 37 CFR §1.84: paper size, margins, line quality, reference numerals, and the formatting conventions that prevent drawing rejections.